laravel/docs/billing.md

         'cancel_url' => route('your-cancel-route'),
     ]);

 > {note} Unfortunately Stripe Checkout doesn't yet supports all parameters when starting subscriptions.
 Using the `anchorBillingCycleOn` method on the subscription builder, setting proration behavior or setting payment behavior won't have any effect.
-Please consult [the Stripe Session API docs](https://stripe.com/docs/api/checkout/sessions/create) to know which parameters are available.
+Please consult [the Stripe Checkout Session API docs](https://stripe.com/docs/api/checkout/sessions/create) to know which parameters are available.

 #### Webhooks